-If you are receiving Guarantee Pension Credit you will get the maximum amount of Council Tax Reduction that you are entitled to, which should cover all of your council tax bill.
+If you are receiving Guarantee Pension Credit you should get the maximum amount of Council Tax Reduction that you are entitled to, which should cover all of your council tax bill.
 If you are not receiving Guarantee Pension Credit the local council will carry out a calculation to work out how much Council Tax Reduction you are entitled to.

 For further information on Council Tax Reduction you can view the help with council tax section of our website.